 MRC funded 4yr PhD studentship in Human Genetics, Genomics and Disease

-We are looking for enthusiastic and driven candidates to join us as one of 8 successful PhD intakes for 2019.
+We will be looking for enthusiastic and driven candidates to join us as one of 8 successful PhD intakes for 2020.
 It is a very multidisciplinary PhD programme encompassing high quality training, mentorship and research excellence to prepare you to tackle the most challenging questions underpinning health and disease.
 Importantly, it offers students the opportunity to participate participate in 3 mini-projects to experience different laboratory or computational environment, ahead of selecting their thesis project.
 There is also a structured teaching element covering key topics in areas such as genome regulation, disease mechanisms and biomedical genomics, plus computational and statistical training.
 Come join us!
 Our 2020 studentship round call will reopen in late 2019, but you can contact us in advance to discuss project and possibilities.